scottsheffield/qmk_firmware/keyboards/handwired/not_so_minidox/readme.md

 From the root directory run `make PROJECT:KEYMAP:avrdude` for automatic serial port resolution and flashing.
 Example: `make not_so_minidox/rev1:default:avrdude`

-Choosing which board to plug the USB cable into (choosing Master)
+Choosing which board to plug the USB cable into (choosing Leader)
 --------
 Because the two boards are identical, the firmware has logic to differentiate the left and right board.